jamigibbs/blog-site/content/blog/websockets-in-salesforce-with-lightning-web-components/index.md

 ## Final Thoughts

 Because we still have to make HTTP requests through the Salesforce server in order to add and fetch records, this isn't truely seemless like it would be if we were also storing data on the websocket server itself.
 There isn't a continous data exchange.
-Ideally, we could use websockets for more than just a pubsub messaging where we're just bouncing events back and forth.
+Ideally, we could use websockets for more than just a pubsub type service where we're just bouncing events back and forth.

-But it has value in creating a persistent connection and "magically" refreshing data for all connected users without resorting to long polling the Salesforce server.
+But it has value in creating a persistent connection and "magically" refreshing data for all connected users without resorting to polling the Salesforce server.
 This in itself is a pretty cool feature.
 I think the value that brings might need to be weighed against the effort it would take to maintain a separate external server whose only purpose is to trigger a data refresh though.
-I could also see some issues with security and the need to implement authentication on the external server before rogue connections could be made.
+I could also see some issues with security and the need to implement authentication on the external server to safeguard against rogue connections.

 There are a lot of interesting nuances here though and it was fun to experiment with the technology within Salesforce.
+Thanks for reading!